isoke19/isoke19/README.md

 - 👋 Hi, I’m @isoke19
-- 👀 I’m interested in fashion, AI, Robotics, and gaming.
+- 👀 I’m interested in fashion.
 - 🌱 I’m currently learning python, SQL and Java
-- 💞️ I’m working on data science, AI and Web 3 programing projects
+- 💞️ I’m working on data science

 <!---
 isoke19/isoke19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.